A digital quantum simulation of the Agassi model: Conclusions

-{\it{Conclusions}}.--- We have proposed and analyzed the quantum simulation of the Agassi model with a trapped-ion quantum platform.
-Our numerical simulations and analytical estimations show that this protocol is feasible with current technology.
+We have proposed and analyzed the quantum simulation of the Agassi model.
+Our numerical simulations and analytical estimations show that this protocol is feasible with current technology, for instance, using trapped ions.
 The proposal has been exemplified with four sites to be implemented with four trapped ions, while it is scalable to many sites with polynomial resources.
 We also give evidence that the time dynamics of a quantum correlation function for typical initial states can serve as a probe to explore the different quantum phases of the model, with no need of computing specifically the ground state.
-Indeed, the different phases of the system can be matched to the quantum Rabi amplitudes of the dynamics.
-With recent advances in trapped-ion quantum platforms approaching a few tens of ions in a quantum processor~\cite{IonQ}, we are already going through the crossover for outperforming the fastest classical supercomputers for useful scientific problems.
-Our approach is a step in this direction, for the efficient quantum simulation of the Agassi model and related nuclear physics systems with trapped-ion quantum platforms.
+Indeed, the different phases of the system can be matched to the time dynamics of the amplitudes of the correlation function.
+With recent advances in trapped-ion quantum platforms approaching a few tens of ions in a quantum processor \cite{IonQ,Pogorelov}, we are already going through the crossover for outperforming the fastest classical supercomputers for useful scientific problems.
+Our approach is a step in this direction, for the efficient quantum simulation of the Agassi model and related nuclear physics systems with digital quantum platforms.
+An appeal of trapped-ion quantum platforms is the all-to-all connectivity that enables one to implement the N-body tensor products of Pauli matrices with just two M{\o}lmer-S{\o}rensen gates.
+However, to be able to carry out a full-fledged quantum simulation of the Agassi model with trapped ions, two-qubit gate fidelities will still need to improve.
+Even though the scaling of our quantum algorithm is polynomial in the number of quantum particles, beyond a few hundred spins one will need to employ a full fledged error corrected quantum computer, with the consequent overhead in resources that will be needed.